LydiaBer/pheno_study/analysis/plotting/README.md

 ```python haddme_ktkl.py```
 ```source haddme.sh```

+## Using existing ntuples

+If instead of using the ntuples you have produced which are stored in your outputs directory you can instead plot centrally produced ntuples by changing ```TOPPATH = '../outputs'``` in ```samples.py``` to point to the existing ntuples.
+Centrally stored ntuples can be found here: /data/atlas/atlasdata/DiHiggsPheno/ntuples

 ## Running the code

 In the ```pheno_study``` directory the ```setup.sh``` script should first be sourced before proceeding: